G4-eksamen/VPNMonitor/readme.md

-VPN Monitor - developed by devon
+VPN Monitor - developed by Martin

 //Big thanks to oreo for his great help and getting me started on the project :)